© Romain Ricard

 LES ROUTIERS STYLÉS of DUMANT

-The places: with Les Marchés (16th), Aux Bons Crus (11th) and Aux Crus de Bourgogne (2nd), Margot and Félix Dumant have succeeded in establishing in Paris the surprising but pleasant concept of the bourgeois “ traveller ”.
-With their usual talent, the twins bet on 1900 decor with large mirrors and sometimes white, sometimes checkered tablecloths and pleasant terraces, while bringing in a stylish clientele in search of rabble.
+The spots With Les Marchés (16th), Aux Bons Crus (11th) and Aux Crus de Bourgogne (2nd), Margot and Félix Dumant have managed to create an exciting new concept of bourgeois "routier" in Paris.
+The talented twins have chosen a 1900s décor with large mirrors, white and checkered tablecloths and lovely terraces, bringing in a stylish clientele craving excitement.

-Markets 5 rue de la Manutention, Paris 16th, Aux Bons Crus 54 rue Godefroy Cavaignac, Paris 11th, Aux Crus de Bourgogne 3 rue Bachaumont, Paris 2nd, open daily from 12pm to 2.30pm and from 7pm to 10.30pm
+Les Marchés 5 rue de la Manutention, Paris 16th, Aux Bons Crus 54 rue Godefroy Cavaignac, Paris 11th, Aux Crus de Bourgogne 3 rue Bachaumont, Paris 2nd, open daily from noon to 2.30pm and from 7pm to 10.30pm

 L’ENTRECÔTE